Jane Fonda announces her cancer is in remission

 "I'm especially happy because while my first 4 chemo treatments were rather easy for me, only a few days of being tired, the last chemo session was rough and lasted 2 weeks making it hard to accomplish much of anything," she said.
 "The effects wore off just as I went to D.C. for the first live, in-person Fire Drill Fridays rally."

-Fire Drill Fridays are demonstrations aimed at fighting the climate crisis that are held on Fridays in Washington, D.C.
-Fonda was arrested at several of the protests back in 2019.
+Fire Drill Fridays are demonstrations aimed at fighting the climate crisis, which are held on Fridays in Washington, D.C.
+Fonda was arrested at several of the protests in 2019.

 Fonda also encouraged people to call their senators to oppose a proposal from Sen. Joe Manchin to overhaul the government's permitting process for energy projects, calling it the "Dirty Deal."